Immigration to New Zealand: Migration from 1840

 Following the formalising of sovereignty, organised and structured flow of migrants from Great Britain and Ireland began.
 Government-chartered ships like the clipper Gananoque and the Glentanner carried immigrants to New Zealand.
 Typically clipper ships left British ports such as London and travelled south through the central Atlantic to about 43 degrees south to pick up the strong westerly winds that carried the clippers well south of South Africa and Australia.
 Ships would then head north once in the vicinity of New Zealand.
 The Glentanner migrant ship of 610 tonnes made two runs to New Zealand and several to Australia carrying 400 tonne of passengers and cargo.
 Travel time was about 3 to 3 1/2 months to New Zealand.
 Cargo carried on the Glentanner for New Zealand included coal, slate, lead sheet, wine, beer, cart components, salt, soap and passengers' personal goods.
 On the 1857 passage the ship carried 163 official passengers, most of them government assisted.
 On the return trip the ship carried a wool cargo worth 45,000 pounds.
 In the 1860s discovery of gold started a gold rush in Otago.
 By 1860 more than 100,000 British and Irish settlers lived throughout New Zealand.
 The Otago Association actively recruited settlers from Scotland, creating a definite Scottish influence in that region, while the Canterbury Association recruited settlers from the south of England, creating a definite English influence over that region.

 In the 1860s most migrants settled in the South Island due to gold discoveries and the availability of flat grass covered land for pastoral farming.
-The low number of Māori (about 2,000) and the absence of warfare gave the South Island many advantages.
-It was only when the New Zealand wars ended that the North Island again became an attractive destination.
-In order to attract settlers to the North Island the Government and Auckland Provisional government initiated the Waikato Immigration Scheme which ran from 1864 and 1865.
+Following the end of the New Zealand Wars, the New Zealand Government sought to attract more European immigrants to the North Island via the Waikato Immigration Scheme which ran from 1864 and 1865.
 The central government originally intended to bring about 20,000 immigrants to the Waikato from the British Isles and the Cape Colony in South Africa to consolidate the government position after the wars and develop the Waikato area for European settlement.
 The immigration scheme settlers were allocated quarter-acre town sections and ten-acre rural sections.
 They were required to work on and improve the sections for two years after which a Crown Grant would be issued, giving them ownership.
 In all, 13 ships travelled to New Zealand under the scheme, arriving from London, Glasgow and Cape Town.

 In the 1870s, Premier Julius Vogel borrowed millions of pounds from Britain to help fund capital development such as a nationwide rail system, lighthouses, ports and bridges, and encouraged mass migration from Britain.
-By 1870 the non-Māori population reached over 250,000.
+Between 1864 and 1874, the non-Māori population in New Zealand (including Europeans and Chinese New Zealanders) rose from 171,000 to 255,000.
+By 1881, the non-Māori population had reached over 470,000.
+Due to exposure to diseases which they lacked natural immunity to and the New Zealand Wars, the Māori population dopped from 56,049 in 1857-1858 to 42,113 in 1896.